Why You Won't Cluck Like A Chicken - How Hypnosis Really Works

 Understanding these truths about hypnotherapy opens the door to incredible possibilities.
 When you realize that hypnosis is actually about increased awareness and personal empowerment, when you understand that you remain completely in control while accessing your mind’s natural healing abilities, transformation becomes not just possible but inevitable.

 Remember: you cannot change the past, but you can absolutely clear the emotions of the past and use that learning to move forward.
-You cannot control others, but when you’re able to respond rather than react to situations, people around you naturally change how they connect and relate to you.
+You cannot control others, but when you are able to respond rather than react to situations, people around you naturally change how they connect and relate to you.

 This is the real power of hypnotherapy – not control over you, but empowerment for you.